Happy New Year, Bookish Friends!

 Hosted my first Read Along!

-We read Anne of Green Gables, the complete series.
+We read Anne of Green Gables,

 Anne of Green Gables